collapsed-stacks/startups/questions/12005/why-did-netflix-s-dvd-business-not-offer-pay-per-rental-service.md

 - posted by: [ShestheFastest](https://stackexchange.com/users/9279546/shesthefastest) on 2017-05-30
 - score: -1

-<p>Because Netflix makes its money off of the lag time that mailing earns.
-Netflix does not want you to return the DVDs and wants long mail times. </p>
+Because Netflix makes its money off of the lag time that mailing earns.
+Netflix does not want you to return the DVDs and wants long mail times.